geoschem/geos-chem/.github/ISSUE_TEMPLATE/report-a-bug-or-technical-issue.md

  - Error output from your scheduler, if applicable [e.g. slurm*.out]
  - Any other error messages

-**Additional context**
+## Additional context
-Add any other context about the problem here.
+Include any other context about the problem here.